What Is a Calorie Deficit — and Why Does It Matter for Women?

 Ever noticed how weight loss advice sometimes feels like it was written by someone who's never actually craved chocolate at midnight or tried to resist the office donut box on a stressful Monday?

 We’ve seen enough of those now.
-Today, let's have a real talk about calorie deficits- one that doesn’t need you to survive on lettuce and sadness.
+Today, let's have a real talk about calorie deficit for women- one that doesn’t need you to survive on lettuce and sadness.

 As a woman, your body has its own unique needs, hormonal dance parties, and yes, those days.
 This guide has been designed keeping all of that in mind- no extreme measures, no unrealistic expectations, just practical, science-backed tips that work in the real world, where wine nights with friends and your mom's legendary pasta exist.